 In November 2013, the Company finalized an agreement for the EBRD Tunisia Facility of up to \$60.0 million from the EBRD.
 The proceeds were to be used to fund the capital program for its oil and gas fields in Tunisia.
 The EBRD Tunisia Facility consists of two separate loan agreements, a senior loan in the amount of \$40 million (the "Senior Loan") and a convertible loan of \$20 million (the "Convertible Loan").
-The Senior Loan has a term of seven years, and is available in two tranches of \$20 million each.
+The Senior Loan has a term of seven years, available in two tranches of \$20 million each.
 Interest is payable semi-annually at a variable rate equal to the sum of the London UK interbank rate plus 6%.
 At the Company's option, the interest rate may be fixed at the sum of 6% and the forward rate available to EBRD on the interest rate swap market.
-The Senior Loan is repayable in twelve equal semi-annual installments commencing after the first year of the loan.
-The second tranche of the Senior Loan is available only after the Convertible Loan is fully drawn, and is also subject to certain conditions including achieving and maintaining specified production targets for a period of three continuous months, and meeting specified financial and reserve coverage ratios.
+The Senior Loan was repayable in twelve equal semi-annual installments commencing after the first year of the loan.
+The second tranche of the Senior Loan was available only after the Convertible Loan is fully drawn, and was also subject to certain conditions including achieving and maintaining specified production targets for a period of three continuous months, and meeting specified financial and reserve coverage ratios.

-The Convertible Loan has a term of seven years, and bears interest at a variable rate that is the sum of the London interbank rate and a percentage calculated on the basis of incremental net revenues earned from the Tunisian assets, with a floor of 8% per annum and a ceiling of 17% per annum.
+The Convertible Loan has a term of seven years.
 The Company can elect, subject to certain conditions, to convert all or any portion of the Convertible Loan principal and accrued interest outstanding for newly issued Common Shares at the then current market price of the Common Shares on the TSX or WSE, as required by the exchange rules.
 The EBRD can also at any time, and on multiple occasions elect to convert all or any portion of the Convertible Loan principal and accrued interest outstanding for newly issued Common Shares at the then current market price of the Common Shares on the TSX or WSE.
 The Company can also repay the Convertible Loan at maturity in cash or in kind, subject to certain conditions, by issuing new Common Shares valued at the then current market price of the Common Shares on the TSX or WSE.
 The repayment amount is subject to a discount of approximately 10% in the event that the requirement for substantially all of the Company's assets and operations to be located and carried out in the EBRD countries of operations is not met at the date of repayment.